Ground vibration and airblast limits for mines and quarries

 3.1 Existing sites

-- Ground vibration at sensitive sites should be below 10mm/s (ppv*) at all times, and
+- Ground vibration at sensitive sites must not exceed 10mm/s (ppv*), and

-- Airblast at sensitive sites should be below 120dB (Lin Peak*) at all times.
+- Airblast at sensitive sites must not exceed 120dB (Lin Peak*).

 3.2 New sites

-- Ground vibration at sensitive sites should be below 5 mm/s (ppv) for 95 per cent of all blasts.
+- Ground vibration at sensitive sites must not exceed 5 mm/s (ppv) for 95 per cent and 10mm/s (ppv) for 100 per cent of all blasts.

-- Airblast at sensitive sites should be below 115dB (Lin Peak) for 95 per cent of all blasts.
+- Airblast at sensitive sites must not exceed 115dB (Lin Peak) for 95 per cent and 120dB (Lin Peak) for 100 per cent of all blasts.

 3.3 Evening & night operations